I Can't Stop 'Sense-Checking' In My Relationships

 ”

-And then, as with so many social phenomena, there’s social media.
+And then there’s social media.
 The hashtag #manipulation has 2.6 million posts on Instagram; when I typed 'narcissist' into the search bar on Twitter, it had been tweeted 300 times in the last hour.
 On TikTok, #gaslighting has a staggering 2.3 billion views, while #toxicpeople has 488 million.
+Often, this collective habit of labeling every behavior and personality type on social media is positive and, for me, leads to helpful sense-checking.
+I’ve sometimes wondered whether I’m on the receiving end of subtly problematic behavior and have asked a friend for their thoughts so they can validate what, deep down, I know to be true.
+Having them sense-check my suspicions has given me the quiet courage to take the first step in addressing the issue, and I largely have social media to thank for this.

 Advertisement

-Often, this collective habit of labelling every behaviour and personality type on social media is positive and, for me, leads to helpful sense-checking.
-I’ve sometimes wondered whether I’m on the receiving end of subtly problematic behaviour and have asked a friend for their thoughts so they can validate what, deep down, I know to be true.
-Having them sense-check my suspicions has given me the quiet courage to take the first step in addressing the issue, and I largely have social media to thank for this.

-Equally, though, I’ve often agonised over whether I’m being inadvertently manipulative or passive-aggressive – toxic, in other words – by setting my boundaries or pointing out someone else’s hurtful behaviour.
+Equally, though, I’ve often agonized over whether I’m being inadvertently manipulative or passive-aggressive – toxic, in other words – by setting my boundaries or pointing out someone else’s hurtful behavior.

-Bishop’s words remind me of Vicky Spratt’s Refinery29 article "Not Everything Is Toxic Just Because You Don’t Like It".
+Bishop’s words remind me of a previous Refinery29 article titled: "Not Everything Is Toxic Just Because You Don’t Like It."
 As Spratt wrote: "If something is toxic, it is poisonous."
 I’m not being poisonous by politely telling someone that I don’t see things moving forward romantically.
-I know this – but sometimes I struggle to remind myself of it, and that’s when (and why) I sense-check.
+I know this — but sometimes I struggle to remind myself of it, and that’s when (and why) I sense-check.

 Advertisement